Hezbollah hit by a wave of exploding pagers and blames Israel. At least 9 dead, thousands injured

 At about 3:30 p.m. local time on Tuesday, as people shopped for groceries, sat in cafes or drove cars and motorcycles in the afternoon traffic, the pagers in their hands or pockets started heating up and then exploding — leaving blood-splattered scenes and panicking bystanders.

-The AP reached out to the Israeli military, which declined to comment.
+The Israeli military declined to comment.
 The explosions came hours after Israel’s internal security agency said it had foiled an attempt by Hezbollah to kill a former senior Israeli security official using a planted explosive device that could be remotely detonated.

 State Department spokesman Matthew Miller said the United States “was not aware of this incident in advance” and was not involved.
 “At this point, we’re gathering information,” he said.

-Experts said the pager explosions pointed to a sophisticated, long-planned operation, possibly carried out by infiltrating the supply chain and rigging the pagers with explosives before they were imported to Lebanon.
+Experts said the pager explosions pointed to a long-planned operation, possibly carried out by infiltrating the supply chain and rigging the devices with explosives before they were delivered to Lebanon.

-Whatever the means, it targeted an extraordinary breadth of people with hundreds of small explosions — all at once, wherever the pager carrier happened to be — that left some maimed.
+Whatever the means, it targeted an extraordinary breadth of people with hundreds of small explosions — wherever the pager carrier happened to be — that left some maimed.

-One video circulating online showed a man picking through produce at a grocery store when the bag he was carrying at his hip explodes, sending him sprawling to the ground and bystanders running.
+One online video showed a man picking through produce at a grocery store when the bag he was carrying at his hip explodes, sending him sprawling to the ground and bystanders running.

-At overwhelmed hospitals, the wounded were rushed in on stretchers, some with missing hands, faces partly blown away or gaping holes at their hips and legs near the pocket area, according to AP photographers.
+At overwhelmed hospitals, wounded were rushed in on stretchers, some with missing hands, faces partly blown away or gaping holes at their hips and legs, according to AP photographers.
 On a main road in central Beirut, a car door was splattered with blood and the windshield cracked.

-Lebanon’s health minister, Firas Abiad, said at least nine people were killed, including an 8-year-old girl, and some 2,750 were wounded — 200 of them critically — by the explosions.
+Lebanon’s health minister, Firas Abiad, told Qatar’s Al Jazeera network at least nine people were killed, including an 8-year-old girl, and some 2,750 were wounded — 200 of them critically — by the explosions.
 Most had injuries in the face, hand, or around the abdomen.

-Hezbollah said in a statement that two of its members were among those killed.
-One of them was Mahdi Ammar, the son of a Hezbollah member in parliament, and two sons of other prominent figures were wounded, said the Hezbollah official who spoke anonymously.
+It appeared eight of the dead belonged to Hezbollah.
+The group issued a statement confirming at least two members were killed in the pager bombings.
+One of them was the son of a Hezbollah member in parliament, according to the Hezbollah official who spoke anonymously.
+The group later issued announcements that six other members were killed Tuesday, though it did not specify how.

 “We hold the Israeli enemy fully responsible for this criminal aggression that also targeted civilians,” Hezbollah said, adding that Israel will “for sure get its just punishment.”